POORY-AZARE/php.teamwork/README.md

 - Form 3: (charity kabutbei): Form Name:feedback Link to the related code file ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/feedback.php)) | Link to the form (shell.hamk.fi).  |the feedback form is form where the customer gives reviews about the car the bought

--  Form 4: (Nastaran Dehnavi): Form Name: News ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/service.php)) | Link to the form (shell.hamk.fi).  | Validations Applied
+-  Form 4: (Nastaran Dehnavi): Form Name: Service([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/service.php)) | Link to the form (shell.hamk.fi).  | Validations Applied
-- The News form gives to  customers the latest news about new offers , new payments for all cusomers .
+- In this form customers who have a request for service the car,should fill the form like enter the name and email and also phone number, then press the submit key,after that Theie information will be store in our database.

 ---